Gas Act 1986: Background

-Gas Act 1986
+Provisions

-The Gas Act 1986 received royal assent on 25 July 1986.
-The long title of the Act is:
+The act received royal assent on 25 July 1986.
+The long title of the act is:

 An Act to provide for the appointment and functions of a Director General of Gas Supply and the establishment and functions of a Gas Consumers' Council; to abolish the privilege conferred on the British Gas Corporation by section 29 of the Gas Act 1972; to make new provision with respect to the supply of gas through pipes and certain related matters; to provide for the vesting of the property, rights and liabilities of the British Gas Corporation in a company nominated by the Secretary of State and the subsequent dissolution of that Corporation; to make provision with respect to, and to information furnished in connection with, agreements relating to the initial supply of gas won under the authority of a petroleum production licence; and for connected purposes.

 Provisions

-The provisions of the Act comprise 68 sections in three parts, plus eight schedules.
+The provisions of the act comprise 68 sections in three parts, plus eight schedules.